 Our primary mission is to support heritage breeds, raising them in an environment as natural and sustainable as possible.
 Through our breeding program, we aim to produce hardy animals with distinctive breed characteristics who promise to be good mothers or productive sires.

 With our Spanish goat herd, we breed composites, blended from Valera, Smoke Ridge, and Weinheimer strains.
-Our kidding season started in early April this year (2015).
+Our kidding season started in mid-April this year (2016).
 If you are interested in purchasing kids, please contact us.
 Check out the page describing our Spanish goats to learn more about our herd and the photo page to see some of our favorites.

 Historically, Dexter cows have been bred for both milk and beef.
 As small cows that are smart and easy to handle, Dexters fit well into family farms with limited acreage.
 Our breeding program aims to promote strong mothering and healthy calving.
 For example, we emphasize unassisted births in pasture or open barns.
 Check out the page describing our Dexter cows to learn more about our herd and the photo page to see some of its members.